Global in Time Vortex Configurations for the $2$D Euler Equations: Scheme of the proof

 \section{Scheme of the proof}

-The strategy we adopt to construct the solution predicted by Theorem \ref{teo1} is to first produce a solution to the Euler equations \eqref{2d-euler-vorticity-stream} on a finite and arbitrarily large time interval $[T_0, T]$, for $T \gg T_0$.
-This solution is built as a perturbation of the sum of two $\varepsilon$-concentrated vortex pairs traveling in opposite directions.
+The strategy we adopt to construct the solution predicted by Theorem \ref{teo1} is to first produce a solution to the Euler equations \eqref{2d-euler-vorticity-stream} on a finite and arbitrarily large time interval $[T_0, T]$, for $T \gg T_0$, for $T_{0}$ defined in \eqref{K-T0-choices}.
+This solution is built as a perturbation of the sum of two $\varepsilon$-concentrated vortex pairs travelling in opposite directions.
 The perturbation will be small and decay in time.
 To conclude our argument we apply the Ascoli-Arzel\'a Theorem for a sequence of times $(T_n)_n$, with $T_n\to \infty$ as $n \to \infty$ and show that the limit function gives the desired solution in the whole interval $[T_0, \infty)$.
 We do this in Section \ref{conclusion}.

 The main step in our proof is the construction of the solution to the Euler equations \eqref{2d-euler-vorticity-stream} on $[T_0,T]$ as described above.
-The starting point for this construction is the basic $\ve$-concentrated traveling vortex pair of which we need a fine understanding.
-This precise information is contained in \cite{DDMPVP2023} and is summarized in Subsection \ref{tvp}.
+As previously mentioned, the starting point for this construction is the basic $\ve$-concentrated travelling vortex pair of which we need a fine understanding.
+This precise information is contained in \cite{DDMPVP2023} and is summarized in Section \ref{tvp}.
 The approximate solution is built upon the sum of two vortex pairs corrected by a relatively explicit function in order to produce a sufficiently small error.
-We describe this in Subsection \ref{appro}.
+We describe this in Section \ref{appro}.
 Detailed proofs are contained in Section \ref{first-approximation-section}.
-We then solve the problem on $[T_0,T]$, as explained in Subsection \ref{cs}, with full details in Section \ref{constructing-full-solution-section}.
+We then solve the problem on $[T_0,T]$, as explained in Section \ref{cs}, with full details in Section \ref{constructing-full-solution-section}.